BenjaminWills/programming-notes/terraform/terraform_notes.md

 - The plan will not show outputs of terraform provisionals
 - Some provisionals will require a network connection to the resource to work

+It is recommended that provisionals are used as a last resort as they can make life unecessarily difficult at times.

 ## Terraform state

 The `state` file is created by running `terraform apply` and houses the information about the resources to be provisioned.
 This allows terraform to map from code to provisioning resources.